Rehabilitation plans and other environmental aspects of work plans

-In the case of a rehabilitation plan for work on Crown land, the MRD Act also requires that MPD reach agreement with the land manager as to the amount of the rehabilitation bond.
+In the case of a rehabilitation plan for work on Crown land, the MRSD Act also requires that the regulator reach agreement with the land manager as to the amount of the rehabilitation bond.
 This may be difficult if the content of the rehabilitation plan has not already been agreed between the licensee and the land manager.
 To avoid delay to approvals, the licensee should make every effort to reach agreement as to the content of the plan.

 3.2 General principles

 Rehabilitation is an integral part of mining operations.
 It should be planned from the outset and, as far as practicable, undertaken during the operational life of the mine.

 Rehabilitation planning should incorporate two elements.
 The first is a final concept plan.
 This need not be detailed but it should establish expected end use/s of the site and its general characteristics at the completion of rehabilitation.
 It provides the basis for rehabilitation activities throughout the life of the project.

 There are a variety of possible end uses for mine sites.
 Options for open cut pits include water bodies, landfill, return to agriculture or native vegetation and industrial/commercial use.
 In the case of long lived operations, it should not necessarily be assumed that proposed end uses, such as landfill or industrial development which may require further planning and environmental approvals, will be acceptable at some future time.

 Proposals should be practical and currently achievable.
 This approach will most often focus on the return of the site to a use similar to that before mining and involve basic landscaping and revegetation.

 The end use objective for most agricultural land is the return of the land to a productivity level comparable with that prior to the mining operation.
 However, with the landowner's agreement, a change of land use need not be precluded.
 For example, former cropping or grazing land could be converted to wood production plantations or water storage.